- Single family homes dating from late 1800s to the 1940s with ever increasing newer construction. Prices range from $600,000 to 2 million plus.

-- Condominiums dating from the early 1900s to town houses, mid-rises and new high-rises ranging in price from $175,000 to a million plus.
+- Condominiums dating from the early 1900s to town houses, mid-rises and new high-rises ranging in price from $200,000 to 2 million plus.

-- Midtown offers a plethora of restaurants, bars, supermarkets, shopping, museums and theatres.
+- Midtown offers a plethora of restaurants, bars, supermarkets, shopping, museums and theaters.

 - The convenience of two MARTA stations and the wonderful Piedmont Park.

 - The most cosmopolitan and pedestrian friendly neighborhood in Atlanta (i.e., the number of places within a short walking distance).

 - Midtown Neighbors Association – http://www.midtownatlanta.org/

 $600,000 – $750,000: In this price range, you MAY find a good starter home in Midtown.
 It will typically be a 1930s-40s cottage or bungalow home with 2 or 3 bedrooms and 1 bathroom (sometimes 2).
 These homes generally have a front and back yard plus driveway for off-street parking.
 At this price range, it may require some work or updating.

 $750,000 – $950,000: In this price range, you’ll find larger bungalows and some two-story homes from the 1920s – 1940s with 3+ bedrooms and 2 full bathrooms.
 These homes will generally be renovated and may include an upstairs addition (if a bungalow).
 The lot will probably include a larger front or back yard and there may be a garage or carport.

 $950,000 – $1,100,000: In this price range, you can choose from larger bungalows and 2-story homes from the 1920s-1940s, generally with 3 or more bedrooms and at least 2 full bathrooms.
 Homes that fall into this price category will generally be renovated, and if a bungalow style will have a finished upstairs addition.
 Typically will include a nice-sized yard and may have a garage or carport.